-The average person diagnosed with liver cancer is over 60 years old.
-In Canada, it is estimated that about 3,000 people will be diagnosed every year with liver cancer, and more men than women are affected.
+In Canada, it is estimated that about 3,500 people will be diagnosed every year with liver cancer, and about 3 times more men than women are affected.
 Around 1,650 people die from liver cancer each year, equal to around half the number of people diagnosed annually.

 The causes of liver cancer are still unknown, but some risk factors have been identified.
 They include: